ddiakopoulos/tinygizmo/readme.md

 # Attribution

-This project would not have been possible without the gizmo-math reference implementations in the public-domain [workbench](https://github.com/sgorsten/workbench) project.
+This project would not have been possible without reference implementations in the public-domain [workbench](https://github.com/sgorsten/workbench) project.

 # License